doguozcan/horse-racing/README.md

 ## About 🔎

 Horse Racing is an app where users can simulate randomly generated competitions.
 Users can generate 20 horses in a completely random manner.
 With these randomly created horses, users can create rounds where horses compete.
-Users can watch the simulation of the race and dynamically start and stop the it.
+Users can watch the simulation of the race and dynamically start and stop it.

 ## What is special about this app? 💎